 The following are amongst the areas of medical negligence and dental negligence that we advise upon:

 We also supply advice and representation for

 Medical Negligence and Dental Negligence are extremely complex areas of the law which requires specialist expertise on the part of the legal advisor.
-With our cumulative medical/dental litigation experience, Cantillons Solicitors is the firm which legal colleagues recommend.
+With our cumulative medical/dental litigation experience, Cantillons Solicitors in Cork is the firm which legal colleagues recommend.

 Set out below is a basic account of the requirements for a Medical Negligence or Dental Negligence case.
 Please read on if you so wish, otherwise, you may contact a member of our team who will be happy to advise you further in relation to your specific query.